Skip to main content

 1. Navigate to Workshop > Connections.

-2. If enabled for your account, you'll see two tabs at the top of the page:
+2. If Custom MCP is available for your workspace, you will see two tabs at the top of the page:

 • Hatz Integrations - the standard integrations catalog